kammitama5/kammitama5.github.io/_posts/2019-12-14-Saturday-December-14th.md

   ever be acknowledged for having accomplished.
 Meanwhile, our male counterparts were celebrated for their academic and career achievements, for their genius.
 - Why are we ignored?
 Why do our voices sound so small even when we scream?
 What is it that makes us invisible?
+  We were taught to stand in the shadow of more powerful men, and to censor ourselves so that they would advance and attain glory in their fields, regardless of our ambitions.
+I remember dreaming, as a tomboy, growing up sometimes, watching my mother tinker with cars, and my dad let me ask questions as put wirenuts on electrical wires, "What if I were a boy?".
 - It made me grateful to just be here and have the opportunity, even though I may never be acknowledged within my own country, to have people who would acknowledge me and give me opportunities here.